otengg/cisco-ftd-fmc-enterprise-security-lab/docs/03-ftd-day0-setup.md

 show managers

 Expected output:

-FMC IP displayed
+FMC IP is displayed

-Status: Pending (before registration)

-Status: Completed (after FMC connects)
+Status is Pending until FMC completes registration

-6. Check System Health (Optional but Recommended)
+6. Optional: System Health Validation

 Enter diagnostic mode:

 system support diagnostic-cli

-Inside the diagnostic CLI, check interfaces and routes:
+Inside diagnostic mode:

 show interface ip brief
 show route

-These confirm routing and interface setup.
+This helps confirm routing and interface status.

 Summary

-By the end of Day 0:
+At the end of Day 0:

 Management IP is configured

-DNS and NTP are working
+DNS and NTP are set correctly

-Connectivity with FMC is confirmed
+Connectivity to FMC is verified

 Registration key is added

 FTD is ready for FMC onboarding

+Continue to:

+docs/04-fmc-setup-and-registration.md